danelse/NgProjectTemplate/README.md

 * its own module
 * a routing module
-* not declarated in the app module
+* not declared in the app module

 ### Create a new Page